 - Oil-Free Homemade Dressing

 So, let the chopping begin.
-In order to get my veggies all the same size, I use my favorite vegetable chopper.
+To get my veggies all the same size, I use my favorite vegetable chopper.
 Not only does it save time, but it also makes cuts all the vegetables in uniform sizes.

-I do, though, recommend you do not dress the vegan Italian chopped salad until right before serving.
+I do recommend you do not dress the vegan Italian chopped salad until right before serving.
 And, if you are food prepping for the week, make sure you keep the dressing separate.
 No one likes a soggy salad.